-As you evaluate employment data, it is important to know something about how and when a variety of legal employers recruit, because there are distinct differences in the timing of recruitment among these employers.
+As you evaluate employment data, it is important to know something about how and when a variety of legal employers recruit because there are distinct differences in the timing of recruitment among these employers.
 Law schools whose graduates are hired in greater numbers by large law firms will be advantaged in terms of employment statistics at graduation and at 10-months-out because of the way in which large firms recruit.
 Other types of legal employers recruit differently and typically later.
-Law schools that have a greater number of students going into smaller firms and the public sector will typically not show as many graduates employed at graduation and ten-months-out because of the recruitment timing practiced by these types of employers as explained below.
+Law schools that have a greater number of students going into smaller firms and the public sector will typically not show as many graduates employed at graduation and 10-months-out because of the recruitment timing practiced by these types of employers.

-Mid-Sized and Small Law Firms: The majority of attorneys in the United States work in small or mid-sized firms.
-Though there are some exceptions, most small and mid-sized law firms do not have summer associate programs and often do not extend permanent post-graduate attorney job offers before a student’s graduation.
-Smaller firms hire when they have a need or when they are closer in time to an anticipated recruitment so that they can better assess their growth trajectory.
+Small and Mid-Size Law Firms: The majority of attorneys in the United States work in small or mid-size firms.
+Most small and mid-size law firms typically do not have summer associate programs and often do not extend permanent post-graduate attorney job offers before a student’s graduation.
+Small firms hire when they have a need or when they are closer in time to an anticipated recruitment so that they can better assess their growth trajectory.
 Some small firms hiring associates may require that a recent graduate be admitted to the bar before applying for an attorney position or may hire a post-bar law clerk with a permanent attorney offer contingent upon bar passage.

-Government Agencies (federal, state and local): Government recruitment timelines vary depending on the type of position.
+Government Agencies (federal, state, and local): Government recruitment timelines vary depending on the type of position.
 A “JD Advantage” position will not require that an applicant obtain a bar license before applying, so a recent graduate would be able to apply sooner for that type of position.
 For many government attorney positions, however, a graduate must wait until obtaining a bar license before applying.
-For example, in some cases, a graduate from the Class of 2015 would not be able to apply for open deputy district attorney positions until after receiving positive bar results in November of 2015.
+For example, in some cases, a graduate from the Class of 2017 would not be able to apply for open deputy district attorney positions until after receiving positive bar results in November 2017.

-Public Interest/Non-Profit Employers: Similar to government employers, most public interest employers do not give permanent job offers until candidates have obtained their bar licenses, and will typically expect that sincere candidates will demonstrate their commitment to the organization by volunteering before obtaining their bar licenses.
+Public Interest/Non-Profit Employers: Similar to government employers, most public interest employers do not give permanent job offers until candidates have obtained their bar licenses and may expect that candidates will demonstrate their commitment to the organization by volunteering before obtaining their bar licenses.